andreasdr/minitscript/README-Tools.md

 ### 1.1.7.
 Prompt

-You dont need to pipe a file into minitscript tool.
+You do not need to pipe a file into minitscript tool.
 So if you start minitscript tool without arguments you can enter a (partial) script and exit with control-z(Windows) and control-d(unixes and others)

 ```